-The feed-in tariff is part of the government incentives scheme where you get paid for producing your electricity.
-This energy could be derived from any renewable source like solar panels, wind turbines, hydroelectricity, anaerobic digestion etc.
+The feed-in tariff is part of the government incentives scheme, where you get paid for electricity production.
+This energy could be derived from any renewable source like solar panels, wind turbines, hydroelectricity, anaerobic digestion, etc.

 The feed-in tariff is divided into two parts:

 - Generation tariff – You get an incentive for every kWh of power produced using solar tiles.

 - Export tariff – You get paid if you produce extra energy and send it back to National Grid energy suppliers.